Local Union Finances Roles, Responsibilities and Best Practices

 Reimbursements from National Office:

-1. All reimbursements requested from National Office need to be submitted on a proper invoice, with an invoice number.
+1. All reimbursements requested from National Office need to be submitted on a proper invoice (see attached) and include an invoice number (ie YYYY- 001) that should be tracked by the local as part of standards accounting practices.
 This invoice should summarize the expenses being claimed and be supported by respective lost time forms.

 Dues

-1. Dues are to be submitted to the National Secretary Treasurer by the last day of the month following collection.
-For example dues collected in January would be owing to the National Union by the end of February.
+7. Dues are to be submitted to the National Secretary Treasurer by the last day of the month following collection.
+For example, dues collected in January would be owing to the National Union by the end of February.
+For composite locals dues must be remitted within deadline for all units received (if an employer is late, this should not delay the payment of paid units).

 Inventory:

 1. Keep a record of all Local union property, including date of purchase and amount paid.
-A physical copy of the invoice must also be included with the assets listing.
+A physical copy of the invoice must also be included with the assets listing (see attached).

-1. For laptops, equipment, cell phones, etc. that are handed out to local union officers, keep track of what was given out and have those individuals sign for the equipment they were given.
+1. For laptops, equipment, cell phones, etc. that are handed out to local union officers, it is advised to keep track of what was given out and have those individuals sign for the equipment they were given.

 Investments/Cash Assets:

-1. The local must prepare an investment policy that outlines the type of investments and the risk tolerance of the local.
-It is advisable that the Local invest in non-risky investments such as GIC’s.
+1. The local must prepare an investment policy that outlines the type of investments and the risk tolerance of the Local.
+It is strongly recommended that the Local invest in non-risky investments such as GIC’s.

 2. Note that some investment vehicles are not a liquid as others and the local should ensure that some of the cash assets are accessible on short notice.

-3. At not time is a local to ‘loan’ or ‘grant’ money to a member.
+3. At no time is a local to ‘loan’ or ‘grant’ money to a member.
 This is in violation of the Unifor National Constitution.
 This includes gift cards.

 4. If a local utilizes a ‘petty cash’ system the physical cash needs to be secured and must reconciled monthly.
 Only 1 member of the Executive should have access to the petty cash preferably the Financial Secretary.
 The petty cash must also only be used for Union activities.
 Attached is a petty cash voucher that should be used to record all cash transactions.